What exactly is tax-deductible?

 Is there a limit to the mortgage interest and property tax deductions?

 Yes.
-Currently, interest payments are only deductible for the first $750,000 of mortgage balance.
+Currently, interest payments are only deductible for the first $750,000 of your mortgage balance.
 Your property and state taxes are only deductible up to the first $10,000 paid.
 In addition, there are also different phase-out rules for property and state taxes that you should consider.

 Although there are currently large tax implications to buying a home, the federal government could easily change the rules again.
-We are continuing to monitor the situation closely.